iaoz92/Wan-2.2-I2V-14B-Lightning-NSFW-CAN_AMD/README.md

 - **Original licence**: Apache-2.0
 - **This project’s licence**: **Apache-2.0** (see the [LICENSE](LICENSE) file for details)

+-
+-
+Please note: This project has been specifically optimised for the ‘modelscope’ server domain; running it on a server with a different domain name or IP address may result in errors.
+Please modify the script yourself before use.
+This project does not include model files.

 ### Modification Notes

 - This project has undergone code refactoring and adaptation with the assistance of AI-assisted tools (including, but not limited to, DeepSeek-Flash-0731 and GLM-5.2).